tangshuang/react-immut/README.md

 dispatch(keyPath?:string|array, update:Function|any)
 ```

-- `keyPath` is optional, it means which state (should must be an object) node you want to change.
+- `keyPath` is optional, it means which state (which should must be an object) node you want to change.
 When not pass, the whole state will be replaced.
 - `update` is a function, which receives the state (or picked node) to be modified and returns the new value

 ```js